 Providing a safe place of work

-As our latest blog highlighted, employee wellbeing is important to the running of a successful organisation.
-However, paying attention to this area also means that you are less likely to be brought to court for failure to provide duty of care!
-Some organisations have the tendency to focus solely on employee wellbeing from a physical point of view, incorporating exercise classes and healthy eating initiatives.
+A healthy and productive workforce is important to the running of a successful organisation, and every business has a duty of care towards its employees.
+In pre-pandemic times, this often meant that organisations would focus on employee wellbeing from a physical point of view, incorporating exercise classes and healthy eating initiatives.
 Of course, while research has proven that a good diet and exercise can also contribute to mental wellbeing, these steps should not be taken in isolation.

-Ensuring that ways of working do not place undue stress on the employee
+Ensuring that ways of working do not place undue stress on employees.

-When it comes to workplace stress, a lot of the issues stem with pressure to meet either internal or external deadlines.
+Of course, there are also major issues which stem from pressure to meet either internal or external deadlines.
 In a lot of organisations, this can lead to employees needing to work more hours than is in their contract of employment, very often without any extra pay or benefits.
 Employers should really scrutinise what their culture here is.
-In some cases, such circumstances are unavoidable, especially in reactionary situations (for instance a care worker needing to stay after a shift has ended in order to deal with a matter adequately).
+In some cases, such circumstances are unavoidable, especially in reactionary situations (for instance a care worker needing to work for longer than their scheduled hours in order to deal with a matter adequately).
 However, adjustments may need to be made regarding that employees’ other duties in order to avoid undue stress and anxiety.

 Prevention of bullying and harassment